Golden Barrel Cactus

 Royal Horticultural Society Award of Garden Merit

-Echinocactus grusonii Hildm. is the correct and accepted name for the Golden Barrel Cactus.
-It was named and first documented by H. Hildmann in Deutsche Garten-Zeitung in 1886 and Monatsschrift für Kakteenkunde in 1891.
+It was first named and described as Echinocactus grusonii Hildm. by Heinrich Hildmann in Deutsche Garten-Zeitung in 1886 and Monatsschrift für Kakteenkunde in 1891.
 Both publications are listed.

-The genus Echinocactus Link & Otto was named by Johann Heinrich Friedrich Link and Christoph Friedrich Otto and documented in 1827.
-The title of publication is quite long… Verhandlungen des Vereins zur Beförderung des Gartenbaues in den Königlich Preussischen Staaten 3.
+The previous genus this species was in, Echinocactus Link & Otto, was named by Johann Heinrich Friedrich Link and Christoph Friedrich Otto and documented in 1827.
+The title of the publication is quite long… Verhandlungen des Vereins zur Beförderung des Gartenbaues in den Königlich Preussischen Staaten 3.

 When this cactus was discovered, plants were dug by the thousands and sent to botanic gardens, palaces, and collectors throughout North America and Europe.
 Their native habitat is the Rio Moctezuma Valley in Mexico.
 In 1990, the area was scheduled to be flooded after a dam was built so a Mexican botanical garden removed them and other rare plants.
-Today, the Golden Barrel Cactus is one of the most common cactus in cultivation even though very few remain in the wild.
+Today, the Golden Barrel Cactus is one of the most common cacti in cultivation even though very few remain in the wild.

-I bought my Golden Barrel Cactus from Wal-Mart on 2-1-16.
+I bought my Golden Barrel Cactus from Walmart on 2-1-16.
 Actually, I somehow bought two of them.
 They were in 2 1/2” (4 oz.) pots.
-The taller one measured approximately 2 1/2” tall x 2” wide and the shorter one approximately 2 1/8” tall x 2 1/4” wide.
+The taller one measured approximately 2 1/2” tall x 2” wide and the shorter one was approximately 2 1/8” tall x 2 1/4” wide.
 The label states:

-It is always strange to me how some critters, such as the crickets, always manage to chew on the cactus even though they have long spines.
+It is always strange to me how some critters, such as crickets, always manage to chew on the cactus even though they have long spines.
 2013 was probably the worse year for crickets and I had many succulents that were damaged in one night.
 I had to start moving them into the shed in the evening and back outside every morning for a while.

 Zones: USDA ZONES 9A-11 (20-40° F)